dbt Support

 - Inside

-{{ }}: Suggestsref,source,var,config,this,is_incremental - Inside
+{{ }}: Suggestsref,source,var,config,this,is_incremental, and your defined macros - Inside

 {{ ref(' }}: Suggests known model names from your mappings - Inside